codepo8/developer-advocacy-handbook/working-with-your-company.md

 * **Tell the company about events** - both the ones you organise and ones that happen in the area.
 This is especially necessary when you can\'t attend them.
 Offer to support a developer who wants to go with free goodies to give out (stickers, shirts...) - if they go and bring back photos and information how it went to write a blog post together.
 * **Offer specialised internal training and talks** - as the prospect of developer advocacy might still be alien and even scary to people cut the training offer down to things that can be applied in any professional role: writing for the web, public speaking tips, finding great web content (well, basically the different chapters here).
 * **Share great responses from the outside world** - send out for example a newsletter of "happy social quotes" with tweets and blog posts about how a certain event or product launch was received in the developer world.
-* **Ask people to challenge your products** - run some internal competitions to change or collect ideas about how people in the company would like your products to change.
+* **Ask people to challenge your products** - run some internal competitions to collect ideas about how people in the company would like your products to change.
 In a few companies I worked had we had "hack days" for that and more and more companies start doing the same.

 > **Tip:** A lot of this will tie in nicely with communication channels that PR and marketing already use.
 Ask them for help instead of doing your